santipabWannakiri/spring-boot-multiple-log-aop/README.md

 Having dedicated time to research and discover effective logging solutions, I aim to document and share the insights gained through this blog for the benefit of others.

 ## Challenges in Logging Design
--Once I deal with the logging design for shipping the log from the local application to the ELK stack, There are many questions that pop into my head, such as
+Once I deal with the logging design for shipping the log from the local application to the ELK stack, There are many questions that pop into my head, such as\
--How can we know what the data is that we should or shouldn't push to ELK?
+-How can we know what the data is that we should or shouldn't push to ELK?\
--Do we need to log the payload and ship it to ELK?
+-Do we need to log the payload and ship it to ELK?\
--Then, how will we handle confidential data? etc.
+-Then, how will we handle confidential data?\
+etc.

 ## First step into the logging design